mgreter/Filesys-Notify-Simple/README.md

 # DESCRIPTION

-Filesys::Notify::Simple is a simple but unified interface to get notifications of changes to a given filesystem path.
+Filesys::Notify::Light is a Light but unified interface to get notifications of changes to a given filesystem path.
 It utilizes inotify2 on Linux, fsevents on OS X, kqueue on FreeBSD and FindFirstChangeNotification on Windows if they're installed, with a